rcook/r6502/README.md

 MOS 6502 Emulator and Debugger

 This is my emulator and debugger for the 6502 CPU.
 It is _not_ cycle-accurate in that it does not fully emulate the fetch-decode-execute steps of a real 6502.
 This leads to a couple of fun little hacks ([example](r6502lib/src/ops/jump.rs#L21)).
 It also does not emulate the 6502's timing and currently runs "at full speed" - i.e. it will run instructions as quickly as the host operating system handle it.
 I have, however, verified the (reasonably) correct functioning of the all implemented opcodes using the [SingleStepTests/65x02][single-step-tests] test suite.
 It's also able to run [wozmon](cc65/apple1/README.md) and Apple 1 Integer BASIC.
-I plan to get it to run Microsoft Basic eventually.
+I plan to get it to run Microsoft BASIC eventually.

+Note that r6502 does not currently implement any undocumented 6502 opcodes and will panic if any are encountered.

 # r6502